FAQ & Strategic Plan

 How is a grant approved?

-Grants are reviewed following each bimonthly application deadline by our Grants Committee.
+Grants are reviewed by our Grants Committee.
 The Grants Committee is made up of Board Members.
 The Grants Committee reviews, scores and discusses each application with each other.
 They make a recommendation to the full Board of Directors.
 The Board then discusses the application and makes the final decision as a group by vote.
-These discussions and votes are documented in the Board Meeting minutes.
+These discussions and votes are held at open public meetings and documented in the Board Meeting minutes.

 What happens when one of your Board Trustees is an applicant or knows an applicant or has a conflict of interest?